vsouza/awesome-ios/README.md

 - [Twinkle](https://github.com/piemonte/Twinkle) - Swift and easy way to make elements in your iOS and tvOS app twinkle.
 - [MotionBlur](https://github.com/fastred/MotionBlur) - MotionBlur allows you to add motion blur effect to iOS animations.
 - [RippleEffectView](https://github.com/alsedi/RippleEffectView) - RippleEffectView - A Neat Rippling View Effect.
-- [Keyframes](https://github.com/facebookincubator/Keyframes) - A library for converting Adobe AE shape based animations to a data format and play it back on Android and iOS devices.
 - [SwiftyAnimate](https://github.com/rchatham/SwiftyAnimate) - Composable animations in Swift.
 - [SamuraiTransition](https://github.com/hachinobu/SamuraiTransition) - Swift based library providing a collection of ViewController transitions featuring a number of neat “cutting” animations.
 - [Lottie](https://github.com/airbnb/lottie-ios) - An iOS library for a real time rendering of native vector animations from Adobe After Effects.